veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
 Some television tubes are CRTs.
 They use an approximately 30-kV accelerating potential to send electrons to the screen, where the electrons stimulate phosphors to emit the light that forms the pictures we watch.
-Would you expect x rays also to be created?
+Would you expect X-rays also to be created?

 </div>
 </div>